markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 * remote-mounting the Yun's filesystem
 * updating the software

 Feel free to skip any steps which you've already performed or feel aren't necessary (e.g. the adding of SSH keys or remote-mounting of the file system).
+Please keep in mind throughout the process that while the Yun is capable, it is certainly not fast.
+Reboots and installation steps may take a while.

 ## System Recovery